Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Git

-To install Git on **Ubuntu**, run the following:
+To install Git on **Ubuntu** and **Debian 6.0**, run the following:

         sudo apt-get install git-core

-To install Git 1.7 on **Debian**, add Debian Backports repository and install it.
+To install Git 1.7 on **Debian 5.0**, add Debian Backports repository and install it.
 Instructions: http://backports.debian.org/Instructions/

         sudo apt-get install git-core